Whether you’re soaking up the sun or just dreaming of summer days, crisp, mouth-watering German Pinot Gris is sure to inspire warm weather vibes!

 Grauburgunder & Grub

 Delightfully quaffable, dry Grauburgunder has great food-pairing versatility.
-Enjoy it al fresco during summer picnics, pool parties, and backyard gatherings along with:
+Enjoy it al fresco during picnics and gatherings along with:

 - Seafood with heavy sauces, such as halibut with creamy sauce